 In October 2018, HALO deminers were the first people to enter the Franciscan Church in over 50 years.
 Inside they discovered a fascinating insight into the daily lives of the priests—crockery, food and religious artefacts frozen in time.
 Once the church was made safe, Fr.
 Francesco Patten was able to visit, the first clergyman to set foot here since the priests were forced to flee during the 1967 Six Day War.

-Once the area is made entirely safe and handed back to the churches, they will be refurbished to serve the hundreds of thousands of pilgrims who visit the Baptism Site each year.
+In April 2020, after four years of work we completed the clearance of the Baptism site, an area the size of 56 football pitches.
+On 23rd April the land was handed back to the churches, which will now be refurbished to serve the hundreds of thousands of pilgrims who visit the Baptism Site each year.